Close

 Visa-Free Entry and Tourist Visas

-Citizens from numerous countries enjoy visa-free entry to Vanuatu for up to 30 days for tourism purposes.
+Citizens from over 100 countries enjoy visa-free entry to Vanuatu for up to 120 days for tourism purposes.
 This includes most EU nations, UK, US, Canada, Australia, and New Zealand.
-Business visitors can also stay up to 30 days without a visa under the same arrangement.
-For countries requiring visas, you can extend your stay up to 120 days total.
+Business visitors attending meetings or conferences are covered by the same arrangement.
+Tourist entry is capped at 120 days per visit and cannot be extended, so longer stays require a residence or other visa category.
 You must provide proof of sufficient funds, return or onward transportation, and a passport valid for at least six months beyond your intended stay.

 Processing Times and Locations